Recommendations & Conclusions

 Both the US and EU approaches to AI governance have their downsides.
 The scope of the former only imposes a requirement on Federal bodies and relies on voluntary commitments from leading developers.
 The latter has been criticised for its top- down, prescriptive approach and the potential for uneven implementation across …

-Government response.
 The government did not directly address the committee's specific observations on the downsides of US and EU AI governance.
-Instead, it reiterated its commitment to making the UK an AI leader, continuing international engagement, and developing its own AI governance …
+Instead, it reiterated its commitment to making the UK an AI leader, continuing international engagement, and developing its own AI governance approach and legislative proposals, highlighting …

 Department for Science, Innovation and Technology